Sammay776/SNABOX/PROJECT_FIX_PLAN.md

     *   Update the `cors()` configuration in `index.js` to only allow that URL.
     *   Push the change to GitHub, which will trigger a new backend deployment on Render.
 6. Final verification of the fully deployed, secure application.
+---

+## Project Plan: Add File Download Feature

+**Overall Status: Not Started**

+**Guiding Principles:**
+- **Security:** The download process will be secure, ensuring users can only download their own files.
+- **Efficiency:** We will let Supabase handle the heavy lifting of the download itself, which is faster and more scalable.
+- **User Experience:** The download will be instantaneous from the user's perspective and the UI will be clean and intuitive.
+- **Code Comments:** All new code will be clearly marked with start and end comments (e.g., `// newly added by gemini` and `// editing ended by gemini`) for easy identification.

+---

+### Phase 1: Backend - Create the Secure Download Endpoint

+**Status: Not Started**

+**Goal:** Create a new API endpoint on the backend that can provide a secure, temporary download link for a specific file.

+**Tasks:**
+1. Modify the backend server file (`index.js`).
+2. Add a new route: `GET /files/download/:id`.
+3. Protect the route with the existing authentication middleware.
+4. Implement logic to verify that the requested file belongs to the authenticated user.
+5. Generate a temporary, secure "signed URL" for the file using Supabase Storage.
+6. Send the signed URL back to the frontend.

+---

+### Phase 2: Frontend - Add the Download Button and Logic

+**Status: Not Started**

+**Goal:** Add the "Download" button to the user interface and write the JavaScript code to make it work.

+**Tasks:**
+1. In `frontend/app.js`, update the file list rendering to include a "Download" button next to the "Delete" button.
+2. Add a new event listener to handle clicks on the "Download" button.
+3. Create a new `downloadFile` function that calls the backend to get the secure link.
+4. Implement the logic within `downloadFile` to trigger an instantaneous browser download for the user.

+---

+### Phase 3: Styling - Finalize Button Appearance

+**Status: Not Started**

+**Goal:** Ensure the new button layout and style match the user's request.

+**Tasks:**
+1. Modify `frontend/styles.css` to handle the new button layout.
+2. Place the "Download" and "Delete" buttons side-by-side, ensuring they fit in the existing space.
+3. Ensure the "Download" button has the identical style (color, size, font) as the "Delete" button.

+---